AMAZING ALENTEJO, Portugal

 The first three days of our tour are based in and around Estremoz – staying at a former Royal Palace perched high above the city.
 From there we will visit other ‘perched’ towns such as the postcard perfect Marvao, and the everything-made-of-marble town of Vila Viçosa.
 Both of these places will amaze you as will the Berardo Tile Palace in Estremoz.
-But for some the real stars may be meals and visits to Fita Preta and Dona Maria wineries – think beautiful palaces!
+For some, the real star may be our first winery visit that showcases 12th century and contemporary architecture, and delicious, authentic food.
 One dinner we are keeping as a surprise, while another may land you in jail!

-Every Alentejo visit should include a stay at a winery and ours will be at the beautiful Herdade do Sobrosa.
-On arrival we recommend a chilled Rosé by the pool, the pond or patio – as you take in the rural charm.
-Close to Sobrosa we will have a lunch at the beautiful/arty Quetzal winery, and a dinner between-the-giant-amphoras at a rustic village taberna.
+As we travel south we’ll have a fabulous lunch at a beautiful/arty winery.
+Every Alentejo visit should include a stay at a country farm estate, and we have a beautiful one reserved for you.
+Imagine sipping a chilled Rosé by the pool – as you soak up the rural charm.
+Dinner will be between the giant amphoras at a rustic village taberna.
 A surreal experience for sure!
 Making and ageing wine in amphoras is part of the tradition here, as is drinking lots of a white called Antao Vaz.
 You’ll not miss Chardonnay!

 For our final chapter we move south to the Eastern Algarve and our home town of Tavira.
-Horray!
-And just in time for lunch and a stroll on the beach – before checking-into our magnificent bright yellow hotel in a former convent.
-Next day you may want to take in a Fado concert, one more castle, a stroll on the cobble-stone streets, or do some last-minute shopping – before we gather for a final dinner at our favourite river-side restaurant.
+Just in time for lunch and a stroll on the beach (and a swim in the Atlantic!) before checking-into our magnificent bright yellow hotel in a former convent.
+Next day you may want to take in one more castle, a stroll on the cobble-stone streets, or do some last-minute shopping.
+Before we gather for a final dinner at one of our favourite restaurants – you’ll be treated to a Fado concert that will surely impress.
 You too may want to move to Tavira!